 By Darius Hall | WAR, Int’l Intern

 What Is National Make A Difference Day?

 WAR, Int’l would like to thank those who have wholeheartedly volunteered and dedicated their time to our missions and goals.
-As an organization, we hope and trust that we will continue to receive as much love and support from our volunteers to make a difference as we continue to fight for the freedom and safety for these women.
+Every contribution makes a difference.
+We appreciate the loving support given by our volunteers as we continue to fight for the freedom and safety of those at risk.

 Updated October 2019 | Originally posted October 2017